 - SHRM has acknowledged this program as aligning with its HR curriculum guidelines for HR studies at the graduate level.

 - Meets professional standards and competencies established by the American Society for Training and Development.

-- Follows a cooperative cohort model — building teamwork, leadership skills, and professional networks.
+- Follows a cooperative cohort model and small group classes — building teamwork, leadership skills, and professional networks.

 - Offers a schedule convenient for students employed full-time.

 - Emphasizes oral and written communications and using new technology.

 - Encourages experiential and cooperative learning, leading to effectiveness as change agent.